Blerti Hajdari: 2011–2012

 Hajdari decided to move to United States where he joined the New York Red Bulls.
 He was made part of the team from John Wolyniec, an ex player now the coach of the New York red Bulls 2nd team.
 Hajdari played 12 games in the NPSL league where the Red Bulls was part and scoring 9 goals.

 International career

 Albania U-17

 He was selected by coach Edmond Licaj to be tested for the Albanian U-17 team on 13 September 2006, whilst still playing for KF Partizani Tirana.
 He was selected by Licaj for the match against Finland in which Albania lost 4–1 in Finland.
 Hajdari was given the number 11 shirt and was picked in the starting eleven and also the captain of this team.

 Albania U-21

-Blerti Hajdari was selected by coach Artan Bushati for the Albanian U-21 team for the match against Azerbaijan on 5 September 2009 in Durres.
+Blerti Hajdari was selected by coach Artan Bushati for the Albanian U-21 team for the match against Azerbaijan on 5 September 2009 in Durrës.
 He was chosen as part of the 23-man squad along with fellow KF Tirana players Migen Metani, Ditmar Bicaj and Albania U-21 captain Erindo Karabeci.